Marc Bell (entrepreneur): Globix: The Global Internet Exchange (1989-2000)

-Through his company Marc Bell Capital, Bell is an investor and partner in restaurants and nightclubs in New York City in ventures such as Artichoke Pizza, Avenue, Lavo and Catch in NYC.
+Publishing (2004-2014)

-In 2004, Bell and a partner acquired Penthouse magazine for $52 million in a bankruptcy auction through a vehicle they called "Penthouse Media Group", and in 2007 Penthouse Media Group acquired Various, which included networking site AdultFriendFinder.com for $500 million and Bell and his partner renamed the company Friend Finder Networks.
+In 2004, Bell and a partner acquired Penthouse magazine for $52 million as a creditor in a bankruptcy through a vehicle they called "Penthouse Media Group", and in 2007 Penthouse Media Group acquired Various, which included networking site AdultFriendFinder.com for $500 million and Bell and his partner renamed the company Friend Finder Networks.
+FriendFinder Networks had over 484 million registered users in over 200 countries across its 44,000 websites, including Amigos.com, BigChurch.com, and SeniorFriendFinder.com.
+In 2010 Bell, through Friend Finder Networks, tried to acquire Playboy Enterprises but was rebuffed after a $210 million bid.

+Hospitality (2009-2017)

+Through his company Marc Bell Capital, Bell is an investor and partner in restaurants and nightclubs in New York City in ventures such as Country, Artichoke Pizza, Avenue, Lavo, and Catch in NYC.

+Broadway (2006-Present)

 Bell has produced musicals and plays such as Jersey Boys, Rock of Ages, The Wedding Singer, August: Osage County, and A Catered Affair.
-His production Jersey Boys won a Tony Award for Best Musical in 2006 and August: Osage County won Best Play in 2008.
-Jersey Boys was the eighth highest grossing show in the history of Broadway with worldwide revenue of $1,644,848,098.
+His production Jersey Boys won a Tony Award for Best Musical in 2006, and August: Osage County won Best Play in 2008.
+Jersey Boys was the eighth highest-grossing show in the history of Broadway with worldwide revenue of $1,644,848,098.
 Bell also won a Tony Award for Best Play in 2024 for Stereophonic (play) the most nominated play in the history of Broadway with 13 Tony nominations.

+Enterprise Acquisition Corp (2007-Present)

-In 2007 Bell filed a SPAC with the SEC for $250 million called Enterprise Acquisition Corp.
+In 2007, Bell filed a SPAC with the SEC for $250 million called Enterprise Acquisition Corp.
 In 2009 it merged with Armour Residential REIT.
-In 2025 Armour was worth $1.8 billion with over $18 billion of assets.
+In 2026 Armour was worth $2.1 billion with over $20 billion of assets.

-In 2010 Bell, through Friend Finder Networks, tried to acquire Playboy Enterprises but was rebuffed after a $210 million bid.

-The Friend Finder Networks company and the Penthouse magazine that it owned filed for bankruptcy protection on September 17, 2013.
-FriendFinder’s current common stock was no longer traded on the open market.